MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

     Figure 2: Meshing construction lines, showing start edge construction line (Blue), end edge construction line (Green), sweep path (Black) and sweeping nodes (Red).

-Meshing algorithm is controlled by the :class:`~Mesh` class object.
+Meshing algorithm is controlled by the :class:`~ospgrillage.mesh.Mesh` class object.
 The following components are generated to define the nodes and elements of the mesh:

 #. **Construction line at edge of model @ the start of the span (start_span_edge)**